 Historical Epistemology of the Final Theory Program

 (1) Post-Empirical Physics: It is often remarked that the current search for a final theory, in particular in the form of string theory, has severed all contacts with experiment.
-The group will pursue the question not only of how this came to be, but, even more importantly, of how this was even possible.
-It will investigate how the major knowledge systems established in the early 20th century, general relativity and quantum theory, were used as a reservoir for the construction of new theories, free from empirical input, and why and how physicists pursued this path.
+The group pursues the question not only of how this came to be, but, even more importantly, of how this was even possible.
+It investigates how the major knowledge systems established in the early 20th century, general relativity and quantum theory, were used as a reservoir for the construction of new theories, free from empirical input, and why and how physicists pursued this path.

 (2) Mathematical Physics: The presence of the final theory program has enabled the practice of postponing the discussion of foundational difficulties in contemporary theoretical physics to the future, when the final theory will be available to answer those questions.
 The group investigates how this practice arose and its implications for the methodology and standards of theoretical physics.
 It further investigates how the opposition to this practice led to the establishment of new subdisciplines of physics, dealing explicitly with the unresolved conceptual (foundations of quantum mechanics) and formal (mathematical physics, in particular axiomatic quantum field theory) difficulties of contemporary theoretical physics.